eduvpn/documentation/ROADMAP.md

 ## Under Consideration

-- Reimplement 2FA, but only for local user accounts and _maybe_ LDAP
+- Reimplement 2FA, but only for local user accounts
 - Implement Admin API. e.g. for bulk-configuration downloads for managed clients
 - We removed "conditional 2FA" with the `PhpSamlSpAuthentication` module, it is